The Cholesterol Myth: Why Cholesterol Isn’t the Real Cause of Heart Disease

 These approaches focus on restoring metabolic balance rather than suppressing cholesterol production as a primary goal.

-Blood pressure and cholesterol are often treated as unrelated clinical problems.
+High blood pressure and cholesterol are often treated as unrelated clinical problems.
 In reality, they are frequently shaped by the same underlying metabolic and inflammatory processes.

 Hypertension and abnormal cholesterol patterns commonly arise from shared dysfunction rather than independent causes.